CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-CivicActions does not have any dedicated interconnections between information system components within the authorization boundary and external third-party vendor information systems for the purposes of storing, processing, or transmitting federal agency data.
+CivicActions does not have any dedicated interconnections between information system components within the authorization boundary and external third-party vendor information systems for the purposes of storing, processing or transmitting federal agency data.

 # NIST SP 800-53 Revision 4 Privacy